ty-ras/start/start/templates/runtypes/customizations/fe/README.md

 That folder is further structured in the following way:
 - `services` folder contains code not related to UI directly.
 It currently only contains one folder `backend` with the following contents:
     - `protocol` folder contains type definitions related to exposed HTTP endpoints and the data flowing between them.
-      This is the core which utilizes some TyRAS interfaces, but mostly it is just defining the endpoint shape using TypeScript types, and data contents using `zod` validators.
+      This is the core which utilizes some TyRAS interfaces, but mostly it is just defining the endpoint shape using TypeScript types, and data contents using `runtypes` validators.
     - `endpoints/greeting.ts` file contains code which will build invokable callback which will use the greeting API of the protocol.
     - `factory.ts` file contains common code used by all files in `endpoints` folder.
     - `index.ts` exposes an object which contains all of the callbacks to call endpoints defined in the [protocol component](../protocol).